joshellissh/pi-dgc/README.md

   - sudo systemctl disable rpi-eeprom-update
   - sudo systemctl disable networking
   - sudo systemctl disable dhcpcd
-- **IMPORTANT**: Make your filesystem read-only.
+- **IMPORTANT**: Make your filesystem read-only after the gauge cluster is working properly and finalized.
 This will prevent corruption due to hard shutdowns when your car powers off: http://comfilewiki.co.kr/en/doku.php?id=comfilepi:read-only_file_system_with_overlay

 Now when you reboot the system should start the display and be up and running!